Windows password hashes require 'AdministratorPassword' at the end of passwd string

 case hash_alg when 'Base64' result = Base64.strict_encode64(passwd) when 'Base64-Windows' * passwd << Base64.strict_encode64("AdministratorPassword")* result = Base64.strict_encode64(passwd.encode('utf-16le'))

 The attached password_crypt.rb file has an additional line that appends the passwd with the required string.

 Templates tested were originally sourced from https://github.com/kireevco/foreman-wimaging/tree/1bd8f0facff80c19a5eccc12c01e8febd00f701e/wimaging and have been customised to my environment.

-#1 Updated by Si Man about 1 year ago
+#1 Updated by Si Man over 1 year ago

 Further testing has shown that the appending of AdministratorPassword does NOT need to be base64 encoded prior to adding to the passwd contents.
 The following line is enough:

 Also, if a default password is saved in a Host Group it appears to be stored in a hash other than UTF16LE, and the result fails to create a host.
 Therefore, a password must not be stored in a Host Group and needs to be assigned to a Host upon creation.

 1. The build token cannot be successfully retrieved.
 Unsure why appending the passwd would cause this, but removing the line fixed this issue

 2. Cancelling a build results in a password length error, but building or deleting a Host completes OK.